-As the first streaks of dawn appeared in the eastern sky on May 16, 1863 a train heading east neared Clinton, Mississippi and found the tracks ahead destroyed.
+As the first streaks of dawn appeared in the eastern sky on May 16, 1863, a train heading east neared Clinton, Mississippi and found the tracks ahead destroyed.
 The brakeman and the baggage-master were escorted by Union soldiers into the presence of Maj.
 Gen. Ulysses S. Grant.
-Upon questioning they informed the Union commander that the Confederate army defending Vicksburg, which they estimated numbered 25,000 men with ten batteries, was in Edwards and preparing to attack the rear of Grant’s army.
-This was not a bad estimate of the Confederate army which actually consisted of 23,000 men and 15 batteries.
+When questioned, they informed the Union commander that the Confederate army defending Vicksburg, which they estimated numbered 25,000 men with ten batteries, was in Edwards and preparing to attack the rear of Grant’s army.
+This was not a bad estimate of the Confederate army, which actually consisted of 23,000 men and 15 batteries.
 Grant ordered his troops, 32,000 in all, to march on Edwards along three parallel roads—one upper, one lower, and one midway between them.

 Although the opening shots of the Battle of Champion Hill were fired along the lower road around 7 A.M., it was not until 9:45 that the vanguard of Brig.
 Gen. Alvin Hovey’s division turned a bend in the upper road and reached the country home of Sid and Matilda Champion.
 A half-mile southwest of the house was the bald crest of Champion Hill, which dominated a strategic crossroads that would be vital to the final assault on Vicksburg.

 On top of the hill Hovey could see soldiers clad in butternut and gray supported by artillery.
 These guns opened fire on the long blue column and announced that battle had been joined.